JJAnalytics/Actionable-Insights-for-Developers/README.md

 ## Summary

 User demographics affect app downloads, with adults preferring comics and sports, teens favouring social and news apps, and communication apps appealing to all ages.
 Developers can tailor apps to these preferences and include broad features for communication apps.
 Instagram’s engagement metrics reveal trends in app growth.
-Communication apps are in high demand, offering monetization opportunities through premium features and non-intrusive ads.
+Communication apps are in high demand, offering monetisation opportunities through premium features and non-intrusive ads.